 - Creating unique content and establishing partners through Estonian’s biggest rural fairs and projects.

-- Growing in average a sell-out price per page (240%, which means the front page is 2.4x more expensive than competitors’ pages).
+- Growing, on average, a sell-out price per page (240%, which means the front page is 2.4x more expensive than competitors’ pages).

 - Print market share growth at 3%.